Leg extensions. Some people love them. Some people hate them.

 Leg Extension Alternative #6: Standing Leg Extension

-The standing leg extension offers a similar movement as a leg extension machine, but changes the exercise from an “open-chain” exercise to a “closed-chain” exercise—meaning your supporting leg and foot are in a fixed position:
+This standing leg extension substitute offers a similar movement as a leg extension machine but changes the exercise from an “open-chain” exercise to a “closed-chain” exercise — meaning your supporting leg and foot are in a fixed position: